dhakimian/SeniorProject/README.md

 after ./bin/server, it will turn on a sort of spectator mode, where you can see what is going on in the server.

-Right now the game isn't really playable unless the server and client are going at the same speed, and the best way to get them to go at the same speed is to start the server in graphical mode.
-However, the sleep time between cycles on the server when not in graphical mode is close enough to the default client speed that it is playable.

 You can't control a ship in this mode, but you can follow their movement, or you can also move the camera around freely with the arrow keys ('q' or 'e' to rotate camera).
 Press 'f' to toggle whether you are following a ship or moving the camera around; press 'p' to change which